pingidentity/terraform-provider-pingfederate/docs/data-sources/authentication_policy_contract.md

 - `core_attributes` (Attributes List) A list of read-only assertion attributes (for example, subject) that are automatically populated by PingFederate. (see [below for nested schema](#nestedatt--core_attributes))
 - `extended_attributes` (Attributes Set) A list of additional attributes as needed. (see [below for nested schema](#nestedatt--extended_attributes))
 - `id` (String) ID of this resource.
-- `last_modified` (String) The time at which the authentication policy contract was last changed.
 - `name` (String) The Authentication Policy contract name.
 Name is unique.

 <a id="nestedatt--core_attributes"></a>